 In bilateral clearing, two market participants enter into an agreement with each other covering all outstanding derivative transactions between the two parties.
-Typically the agreement covers collateral arrangements, events of default, the circumstances under which one side can terminate the transactions, etc. In central clearing a CCP (central clearing party) stands between the two sides of an OTC derivative transaction in much the same way that the exchange clearing house does for exchange-traded contracts.
-It absorbs the credit risk but requires initial and variation margin from each side.
+Typically the agreement covers collateral arrangements, events of default, the circumstances under which one side can terminate the transactions, etc. In central clearing, a CCP (central clearing party) stands between the two sides of an OTC derivative transaction in much the same way that the exchange clearing house does for exchange-traded contracts.
+The CCP and its members absorb the credit risk, but initial as well as variation margin is required from each side.